-During group supervision, interns will engage in role play with a peer to demonstrate their competence in two areas - consultation and communication.
+During group supervision, interns will engage in role plays with a peer to demonstrate their competence in two areas - consultation and communication.
 The first observation will be of the intern's consultation skills.
 The second observation will be of the intern's engagement in a difficult conversation with a caregiver/family member.
-Interns can provide a case based on their internship experience or the Internship Coordinator can provide a case to inform the role play.
+Interns can provide a scenario based on their internship experience or the Internship Coordinator can provide a scenario to inform each role play.
 The Internship Coordinator will provide a completed rubric and feedback which should be included in the intern's final portfolio.
+Passing scores must be earned or the intern will be given the opportunity to engage in a new role play until competence is demonstrated.